Installing Manticore packages on Debian and Ubuntu¶

 Manticore Search 2.x maintains compatibility with Sphinx Search 2.x and can load existing indexes created with Sphinx Search.
 In most cases, upgrading is just a matter of replacing the binaries.

-In case of Linux distributions, Manticore Search continues to use the usual
+In case of Linux distributions, Manticore Search switched the configuration location from

 Service name has changed from